ribadima/Great-IT-Tools-Collection/README.md

 ![Cover](cover.png)

-Tools collection for product managers and designers.
+Great collection of tools for product managers and designers.

 * Just send a Pull Request for adding new tools
 * Subscribe to our [Telegram Channel](https://tglink.me/lostdesign)